Thematic Issues of Journals

 This is being developed from papers enhanced from those presented at ISMAR9 as a thematic issue in Springer’s Journal “Sustainable Water Resources Management”.
 It is being edited by Peter Dillon, Paul Pavelic, Weiping Wang and Adriana Palma Nava, and when published will appear at http://www.springer.com/earth+sciences+and+geography/hydrogeology/journal/40899 and will have open access for a period.
 On the linked web page is a description of the special issue and a place to subscribe to alerts of content on the release of new issues of this journal.
-More than 60 papers were invited and 26 were submitted and are in process of review and revision in May 2017.
+More than 60 papers were invited and 30 were submitted and 6 have been accepted and 13 more are in process of review and revision at Sept 2017.

 Policy and Economics of Managed Aquifer Recharge and Water Banking, – a thematic issue of MDPI Water Journal, an open access journal.

 Guest editors: Sharon Megdal, University of Arizona, Tucson and Peter Dillon, CSIRO, Australia